Ojārs Ēriks Kalniņš: Restoration of Latvian independence

 In 1985, Kalniņš moved to Washington DC and began serving as the public information director of the American Latvian Association, a position he held until 1990.
 In 1986, he led the US Latvian delegation to the Chautauqua Conference in Jūrmala, Latvia.
 According to Kalniņš, he and other Latvian-American representatives considered leaving the five-day conference early due to threats by Soviet security officials.
 From 1988 to 1990, he worked as a consultant for the Popular Front of Latvia and the Latvian National Independence Movement, and from 1990 to 1991 he was a contributor to the newspaper Diena.

 After the Supreme Soviet of the Latvian SSR declared restoration of independence of the Republic of Latvia in May 1990, Kalniņš began serving as an advisor for the Ministry of Foreign Affairs of Latvia, helping to organize a meeting between Latvian Prime Minister Ivars Godmanis, Foreign Minister Jānis Jurkāns, and United States President George H.W.
-Bush in Washington DC in July.
+Bush in Washington, D.C. in July.
 In January 1991 he was appointed press secretary at the Ministry of Foreign Affairs.